 The subjects available in Group 4 are: Biology, Chemistry, Physics, Computer Science, and Environmental Systems and Societies (SL).
-Practical laboratory skills are developed and collaborative learning is encouraged through an interdisciplinary group project.
+Practical laboratory skills are developed and collaborative learning is encouraged through an interdisciplinary group project which is referred to as Collaborative Science Project (CSP).
 Students develop an awareness of moral and ethical issues; in addition, a sense of social responsibility is fostered by examining local and global issues.